AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 Failure to attend the course without prior cancellation will result in the full course fee being retained.

 Should the course be cancelled because of unforeseen circumstances, participants will receive a full refund of the course fee.

+## Contact

+For questions about course suitability, registration, payment, or accommodation for different time zones, contact:

+<a href="mailto:alexandre.wadoux@yahoo.fr">alexandre.wadoux@yahoo.fr</a>